 Booneville is a very ethnically-diverse city.
 The people who call Booneville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Booneville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Booneville include English, German, Scottish, and European.
+Important ancestries of people in Booneville include English, German, Scots-Irish, and Dutch.

 The most common language spoken in Booneville is English.
 Other important languages spoken here include Spanish and Portuguese.